aws-samples/bedrock-claude-chatbot/README.md

 * [Clone this git repo into studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-tasks-git.html)
 * Open a system terminal by clicking on **Amazon SageMaker Studio** and then **System Terminal** as shown in the diagram below
 * <img src="images/studio-new-launcher.png" width="600"/>
-* Navigate into the cloned repository directory using the `cd` command and run the command `pip install -r req.txt --upgrade` to install the needed python libraries.
+* Navigate into the cloned repository directory using the `cd bedrock-claude-chatbot` command and run the following commands to install the application python libraries:
+  - sudo yum update
+  - sudo yum upgrade -y
+  - chmod +x install_package.sh
+  - ./install_package.sh
 * If you decide to use Python Libs for PDF and image processing, this requires tesserect-ocr.
 Run the following command:
     - sudo rpm -Uvh https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm
     - sudo yum -y update